loopandlearn/news/docs/index.md

 The *Trio* documentation has been updated!

-This documentation is for the future open testing branch of Trio.
-If you plan to test prior to the official Trio 1.0 release, please review this documentation in preparation for testing the beta version of Trio when it is publicly available.
-Here’s a link to the new docs that are still under construction: [https://docs.diy-trio.org](https://docs.diy-trio.org)
+This documentation is for the beta testing branch of Trio.
+If you plan to test prior to the official Trio 1.0 release, please review this documentation in preparation for testing the beta version of Trio.
+The new docs are still under construction and can be found at [https://docs.diy-trio.org](https://docs.diy-trio.org).

 You can still find the documentation for the current version of Trio (Trio 0.2.5) in the new docs.
 They are located under the “0.2.x” tab or here: [https://docs.diy-trio.org/0.2.x](https://docs.diy-trio.org/0.2.x)